CollegeDev/PDroid2.0_Manager/README.md

 If you've found any Bug in PDroid2.0 you can open a new Issue here on GitHub.
 Please describe the bug as precise as you can, this will help me a lot.
 If you're a German native speaker, you can provide a Bug Report in German too.
 It is recommended to attach a Logcat too (best would be one with verbose filter and one with error filter).

 ### Feature Requests / New Ideas
-If you have any suggestion for PDroid2.0 or some good new Ideas you can just open a new 'enhancement' and I will have a look at it.
-It is also recommended to discuss new features inside the 'enhancements'.
+If you have any suggestion for PDroid2.0 or some good new Ideas you can just open a new **'enhancement'** and I will have a look at it.
+It is also recommended to discuss new features inside the **'enhancement'**.
 From time to time I will open new enhancements to give you the possibility to get involved in the creation of the features.

 ### Is there any manual for this Application?
 Yes it is.
 I will upload it in the next few days.